EyadRealHim/unify-emitter/README.md

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+See the [MIT LICENSE](https://opensource.org/licenses/MIT)

-You can customize and expand upon this README template based on the specific details and features of your `UnifyEmitter` package.